-For most multistate corporations, income is apportioned to Minnesota based on a weighted three-factor formula of 12.5% of the Minnesota property ratio, 12.5% of the Minnesota payroll ratio, and 75% of the Minnesota sales ratio.
-With special permission or under certain conditions, separate accounting or a single factor of sales may be used.
+For most multistate corporations, income is apportioned to Minnesota based on a weighted three-factor formula, which for tax year 2008 is 9.5% of the Minnesota property ratio, 9.5% of the Minnesota payroll ratio, and 81% of the Minnesota sales ratio.
+The weighting of the sales factor is increased by three percentage points each year and will be 100% in tax year 2014.
+Corresponding reductions are made to the weighting of the property and payroll factors.